Brunswick High School

 Historian: Mia Boutwell

-Selection for the 2019-2020 will begin in the fall.
+Selection for the 2020-2021 will begin in the fall.
 Paperwork will be available to those who qualify for the selection after the GPA of juniors and seniors is verified.
-All paperwork and online forms will be due by October 10, 2019 and students will be notified of their selection by the middle of November.
-Induction of selected members will be on Monday, December 2, 2019.
+All paperwork will be due by October 10, 2019 and students will be notified of their selection by the middle of November.
+Induction of selected members will be in early December 2020.

 Criteria for Membership